BroadbandForum/usp-test/1-messages-and-path-names.md

 1. The EUT's sends an Error.

-2. The Error contains err_code "7004", "Invalid Arguments", and at least two ParamError elements.
+2. The Error contains err_code "7004", "Invalid Arguments", and at least one ParamError element.
 The ParameError elements contains a param_path of "Device.LocalAgent.Subscription.&lt;instance identifier of relevant object&gt;.InvalidParameter" and an err_code of "7010", "Unsupported Parameter".